Air Quality in Your Office

 Another thing that can lead to bad office air is moisture.
 Letting things get damp leads to the growth of mold and mildew, which can lead to significant health problems for anyone breathing it in.

-Prevention is always better than cure – and cheaper, too – so limit the possibility of having the mold by cleaning up wet spills and fixing leaks, as soon as they happen.
+Regular gutter maintenance is crucial to prevent mold growth as clogged gutters can lead to water accumulation, which creates a damp environment ideal for mold proliferation.
+Properly functioning gutters ensure water is directed away from structures, minimizing the conditions that promote mold infestations.
+Prevention is always better than cure – and cheaper, too – so limit the possibility of having mold by cleaning up wet spills and fixing leaks as soon as they happen.

 Humidity is also key to the maintenance of good air quality in an office.
 Keeping the humidity at somewhere between 30 and 50 percent helps keep allergens and dust mites at bay.
 Dehumidifiers and air conditioners will help a lot.